-Unfortunately, it can also be used deceptively.
+Unfortunately, some people, including journalists, use it to distort the truth.
 Just check out these examples of misleading pictures that went viral.

 The good news is that it’s super easy to investigate the validity of any image you find online.
 Simply right click on the image and tell Google to search for it.

-There are some more advanced techniques, too, when it comes to checking images that have been altered in multiple ways.
+There are some more advanced techniques, too, if you want to check images that have been altered in multiple ways.